priyammaz/PyTorch-Adventures/PyTorch for Generation/Diffusion/Intro to Diffusion/README.md

 ### Run it yourself!

 If you want to run this script yourself, just make sure you have Huggingface Accelerate setup and the data downloaded!
-Then you can run this to start your own diffusion training!
+After create some folders for your working directory where checkpoints will be saved and another generation directory where your images will save as it trains.
+Makes sure to pass those paths to the arguments below and then you can run this to start your own diffusion training!

 ```
 accelerate launch train.py --experiment_name "CELEBA_DIFFUSION" \